lijingwang/data_knowledge_driven_trend_surface/README.md

 ### How to use this repo?

 ### Who do I talk to?
-Lijing Wang, Stanford University, mollywang52 AT gmail Dot com
+Lijing Wang, Stanford University, mollywang52 AT gmail DOT com